This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

-The validity of the visa is 60 days from the date of issuance, it allows the holder to stay in the UAE for 30 days from the date of entry, and failure to renew the visa will impose penalties.
+The visa is valid for 60 days from the date of issuance.
+It allows the holder to stay in the UAE for 30 days from the date of entry, and failure to renew the visa will impose penalties.

 Arranging your tourist visa through VFS Global

-Filipino tourists can also apply for their Dubai tourist visa through the VFS Global Visa Application Centre in Manila, Philippines, which has been trusted by the Government of Dubai in the Philippines, as well as, by Dubai’s flag carrier, Emirates.
+Filipino tourists can also apply for their Dubai tourist visa through the VFS Global Visa Application Centre in Manila, Philippines.
+This centre is trusted by the Government of Dubai in the Philippines and Dubai’s flag carrier, Emirates.

 To apply for the Dubai tourist visa from the Philippines, follow the steps given below:

 Step 1: Complete the online application

 Once you have chosen the type of Dubai tourist visa you want to apply for, download the visa application form from the VFS Global website, fill out and complete the form, print the completed form and bring the hard copy with you to the Visa Application Centre, along with the documents required for submission.